Child of the Moon

 "Child of the Moon" is the seventh episode of the second season of the American ABC fantasy/drama television series Once Upon a Time, and the show's 29th episode overall, which aired on November 11, 2012.

 In this episode, Ruby is the prime suspect of a murder; and Regina helps Henry when he starts having nightmares.

 It was co-written by Andrew Chambliss & Ian Goldberg, while being directed by Anthony Hemingway.

+Title card

+Red Riding Hood walks through the Enchanted Forest.

 Plot

-Opening sequence

-Red Riding Hood, in human form and wearing her hood, walks through the forest.

 Event Chronology

 The Enchanted Forest events take place immediately after "Red-Handed" and before "The Evil Queen".
 The Storybrooke events take place after "Tallahassee".